 In Fully Connected Layer -each node is connected to every other node in the adjacent layer.
 FC layer computes the class scores with traditional multilayer perceptron that uses a softmax activation function in the output layer.
 It results in the volume of size [1x1x10], where each of the 10 numbers corresponds to a class score, such as among the 10 categories of CIFAR-10.

-Many modern companies are using CNN’s as the backbone of their business e.g. Pinterest use it for home feed personalisation and Instagram for search infrastructure.
+Many modern companies are using CNN’s like the backbone of their business e.g. Pinterest use it for home feed personalisation and Instagram for search infrastructure.
 3 of the biggest users are as below.

 - Automatic Tagging Algorithms – Tagging, or social bookmarking, refers to the action of associating a relevant keyword or phrase with an entity (e.g. document, image, or video).
 Our experiment (above) showed us that effective time-frequency representation for automatic tagging and more complex models benefit from more training data.